zhifeizhao06-pixel/E2E-OCC/README.md

   <img src="image/f1.png" width="900">
 </p>

-**Figure:** Overview of our language-guided diffusion planner.
-The architecture fuses multi-modal perception (RGB, LiDAR), vehicle state, learned semantic cues, and agent-aware priors to guide diffusion-based trajectory generation.
+**Figure:** Overview of the E2EOcc framework.
+The pipeline consists of two main branches: a semantic feature extraction branchand a diffusion-based prediction branch.
+These branches are jointly optimized through a dynamic feature alignment mechanismto enable fully end-to-end learning.

 ---